Have you ever heard of black turmeric?

 *These Statements have not been evaluated by the FDA

 *This product is not intended to diagnose, cure, treat or prevent illnesses.
-You may want to ask your physician before implementing a new herb into your diet to better understand how it could interact with your medication - if pre-existing conditions are present.
+You may want to ask your physician before implementing a new herb into your diet.